 The me in this case doesn’t imply that I’m about to fall as well.
 It just means you’re important to me and I don’t want that happening to you.

 No te nos mueras.
 (Do not die on us now.)

 5. Pseudo-reflexive Verbs

-They are simply verbs that look like real reflexive verbs (they need reflexive pronouns), but they only describe a change in our emotions rather than an action performed on ourselves:
+Pseudo-reflexive verbs ( verbos pseudo-reflexivos ) aren’t as complicated as they sound.
+They’re verbs that look like real reflexive verbs (because they require reflexive pronouns), but they only describe a change in emotions rather than an action performed, as in:

 aburrirse (get bored): Me aburrí mucho en la reunión.
 (I got very bored at the meeting.)